sslover/designing-for-data-personalization/week10/AmazonS3-expressjs-setup-guide.md

 	AWS_BUCKET_NAME=your-bucket-name-goes-here
 	AWS_S3_PATH=https://s3.amazonaws.com/your-bucket-name-goes-here

+We also need to add these credentials over at Heroku.
+Log in to your Heroku account.
+Click on your app.
+In the top area, click "Settings."
+Then click "Reveal Config Vars".

+We'll need to add the above 4 as Config Vars.
+For example, AWS_ACCESS_KEY will be the 'value' field and YourAccessKeyGoesHere will be the 'key' field. **Make sure you do this for all 4 of the above.**

 9) Now, in routes > index.js, add the following code near the top (above your first route):

 	// S3 File dependencies